 What to Expect from the Gottman Method Assessment Process

-We use a three session method of assessment in order to gain a clear picture of your relationship, including your strengths and the issues that bring you into counseling, and each of you as individuals.
-The Gottman Approach assessment is composed of 3 sessions that last approximately 4 hours total plus the review of a set of questionnaires that each member of the couple completes.
+We use a three-session method of assessment to gain a clear picture of your relationship, including your strengths and the issues that bring you into counseling, and each of you as an individual.
+The Gottman Approach assessment comprises 3 sessions that last approximately 4 hours total, plus the review of a set of questionnaires that each member of the couple completes.

 Session 1: Understanding Your Relationship

-In the first session, you and your partner will be given the opportunity to share what brings you in to couples therapy and the history of your relationship.
-Your therapist will also ask you to discuss a topic about which you currently disagree to better understand how you currently deal with conflict.
-At the end of the session, you will be asked to complete a set of questionnaires (either on-line or on paper) about a wide range of aspects of your relationship and individual histories.
+In the first session, you and your partner will share what brings you into couples therapy and the history of your relationship.
+Your therapist will also ask you to discuss a common disagreement at the end of the session.
+This helps your therapist understand how you currently deal with conflict.
+You will be asked to complete a set of questionnaires before you return for the next appointment.

 Session 2: Understanding You and Your Partner as Individuals

-This is an opportunity for the therapist to get to know you as an individual and understand how your background and past experiences influence your current experience of your relationship as well as your partner’s.
-While it is easier to speak candidly when you are alone in the room, it is important to remember that in the Gottman Method, the therapist does not keep secrets from your partner.
+This is an opportunity for the Gottman trained therapist to get to know you as an individual and understand how your background and past experiences influence your current experience of your relationship and your partner’s.
+While it is easier to speak candidly when alone in the room, it is important to remember that in the Gottman Method, the therapist does not keep secrets from your partner.

-Dr. John Gottman is probably most famous for his newlywed study which led to his ability to predict divorce with 90% accuracy.
-He and his team revolutionized the study of relationships in a 30 year longitudinal study.
+Dr. John Gottman is probably most famous for his newlywed study, which led to his ability to predict divorce with 90% accuracy.
+He and his team revolutionized the study of relationships in a 30-year longitudinal study.
 They interviewed couples when they returned from their honeymoons, measured their interaction patterns, and determined specific behaviors and interaction patterns.
 That data was then used to differentiate the couples who would experience long and satisfying relationships and those who would soon split up or live together unhappily.
-The Gottman approach to Couples Therapy works to teach you and your partner to use the techniques that the happy, stable long-term couples have used successfully.
+The Gottman approach to Couples Therapy teaches you and your partner to use the techniques that happy, stable, long-term couples have used successfully.

-In addition to concrete communication skills, you can expect to dig deep to understand why you have developed certain relationship dynamics and learn how to turn them around.
+In addition to concrete communication skills, you can expect to dig deep to understand why you have developed specific relationship dynamics and learn how to turn them around.

-Dr. Michael Silverstein and Laura Silverstein, LCSW are now accepting new clients.
-We would be happy to speak with you on the phone at 610-642-3359 to answer any questions, or you may schedule specific time and date for a 15 minute phone consultation time by clicking the button below.
+We would be happy to speak with you on the phone at 610-642-3359 to answer any questions and let you know which of our Gottman trained therapists have current availability.
+Or you may schedule a specific time and date for a 15-minute phone consultation with our intake coordinator, Jessica Kryzer.